Carrie looking at the waves in Laguna

 2713 Victoria Dr. Laguna

-Whale watching is offered through a few boating companies in nearby Newport Beach and Dana Point just south of Laguna Beach.
+Whale watching is also offered through a few boating companies in nearby Newport Beach and Dana Point just south of Laguna Beach.

 Things to do in Laguna Beach